Charas! What is it? Where does it come from?

 There’s much in this legend that seems off—not least the idea that anyone living midway between Transoxiana and the Black Sea would, at this late date in history, be unaware of Cannabis or its effects.
 The qalandars are thought to have acquired their habit of chronic sacramental cannabis use from an earlier Khorasani group of quietistic Muslim radicals known as the Malamatis.
 Haydar himself is said to have been a Turkestani from aristocratic roots (quite probably descended from dope-fiend nomad nobility).
 No less problematic is the lack of detail about preparation.
 The legend implies Haydar simply ate the raw plant; but, in the absence of heat to decarboxylate THCA to THC, raw cannabis has little or no effect.
 Despite the appearance of accuracy in the precise date of 1211, this is an implausible tale.
 Importantly, it’s paralleled by others: Jamal al-Din Savi, founder of the Qalandars, is said to have made this same discovery in the same era.
 Then there’s Baba Ku of Balkh—in all likelihood a qalandar, though from Afghanistan eastward more often the favoured term is malang—who’s credited with bringing the same revelation to the Afghans.
 Lonely Planet doubtfully describes Baba Ku as ‘pre-Muslim’, but at least two shrines to him are tended by local malangs around Balkh.
 This historically important ‘Silk Road’ city lies north of the Hindu Kush in a region once known as Afghan Turkestan.
 This is the heartland of Afghan charas culture, the origin of its most widely admired strain, known to Afghans as Balkhi, Mazari, or Mazar-i-Sharif, and until a crackdown following the massive harvest of 2007, was the major centre for cultivation and production of its most refined resin.
 Crucially, these legends of discovering the potency of Cannabis gravitate toward the same tract of Central Asia from which most likely originated the practice of drying and sieving Cannabis, and curing and carrying resin in leather bags.

 The garbled stories that have come to us through Arab scholars such as Al-Maqrizi appear to have one source of their confusion in the ambiguous meaning of the Arabic word ‘hashish’.
 Like the term ‘bhang’, hashish can refer to the Cannabis plant itself and to its preparations.
 To Arabs, hashish first meant ‘herb’, ‘weed’ or ‘plant stuff’ and, like bhang, could refer to coarse herbal cannabis, as well as confections and draughts thereof.
 Only over time did this word hashish tend toward the more limited meaning now ascribed to it by Westerners.
 Charas, by contrast, is seemingly only ever used to refer to resin.
 In this respect, it would trump hashish in a hypothetical match over ‘naming rights’ (Lebanese or Moroccan charas, anyone?).
 As for the qalandars’ alleged discovery, there are good reasons to conclude that these anarchic wanderers did not so much discover the potency of Cannabis as popularise a Khorasani technique for making cannabis more potent.
-As early as 850 CE, physicians in Baghdad—then the capital of the Caliphate in Islam’s Golden Age—used Chinese silk fabric, traded via Central Asia, to sieve mixtures of herbal medicines.
-It’s likely knowledge of this filtering process had travelled west with silk to Baghdad from Central Asia, and indeed that many of Baghdad’s physicians were Khorasani themselves, as was Avicenna (c.
+As early as 850 CE, physicians in Baghdad—then the capital of the Caliphate in Islam’s Golden Age—used Chinese silk fabric, traded via sea or Central Asia, to sieve mixtures of herbal medicines.
+It’s likely knowledge of this filtering process had first travelled west with silk to Baghdad from Central Asia, and indeed that many of Baghdad’s physicians were Khorasani themselves, as was Avicenna (c.
 980–1050 CE).
 Several sources from the pre-tobacco era Middle East and Anatolia indicate the new presence of sieved cannabis resin following the qalandar diaspora and Mongol conquest.
 By refining and concentrating coarse material through a gauze of taught fabric, ideally silk, several hundred grams of herb could be reduced to a portable quantity that was easily stored in a charas, a leather pouch, and carried far and wide, accelerating the process of popularisation.
 Portability and potency together were likely the initial impetus behind the spread of the sieving technique.
 As recently as the 1920s, it was noted by the American traveller Lowell Thomas that these leather charas pouches or wallets were the preferred means by which not just producers but Afghan consumers stored their stash.

 Balkh’s charsis still tell how Baba Ku vanished when the Mongols sacked their city in 1220—a destruction from which it never recovered.
 Haydar is said to have perished a year later, presumably at the seige of Nishapur.
 For India as for the Middle East, it may be that the thirteenth-century qalandar diaspora introduced charas to the people en mass during the Delhi Sultanate.
 If not, then it certainly arrived during the further infusions of Turko–Persian cannabis culture that came with the Mughals, whose founding emperor, Babur (1483–1530), was an eloquent advocate of the pleasures of bhang.
 Reports from travellers suggest that it was only later, in the early seventeenth century, that Khorasan introduced to the world another innovation, the practice of smoking charas with tobacco, which apparently began with Uzbeks and Tajiks, and became a notable habit of Mughal and Afghan aristocrats.
 Charas was by then being imported into Mughal India from or through Kashmir and Kabul.
 I suspect it’s only subsequent to tobacco that charas began to be exported south from Central Asia in large quantities, commercially.
 No doubt travelers and traders such as Uighur and Pathan merchants played their part in bringing the sieving technique itself to Kashmir and Chitral—though the Hindu Kush remained primarily an intermediary in the trans-Himalayan charas trade until the early twentieth century and only secondarily an exporter, and that largely for the ‘black market’ of the northwest, now Pakistan.